fusioncharts/blazor-fusioncharts/README.md

 ```
     public static Index _instance;
 ```
-2. Instantiate the instance inside the constructor to refer to Index file.
+2. Instantiate the instance inside the constructor to refer to Index file which needs to be the name of the Page/file.
 ```
     public Index()
     {